ahleighton/OE-ephys-course/source/index.rst

 ****************************************************************
-Course: Extracellular Electrophysiology Acquisition
+Extracellular Electrophysiology Acquisition
 ****************************************************************
 .. _refeea:

 .. toctree::
   :hidden:

-  /EEA/kitlist.rst
-  /EEA/eeadocsindex.rst
-  /EEA/disclaimer_terms_conditions.rst
+  /Materials/kitlist.rst
+  /Materials/eeadocsindex.rst
+  /Materials/disclaimer_terms_conditions.rst
+  /Materials/license.rst
+  /Materials/acknowledgements.rst

+*Updated December 2021*

 These are the course materials for the Open Ephys course on Extracellular Electrophysiology Acquisition.
 This course consists of recorded lectures and hands-on electronics exercises, for which you will need some specific equipment.